deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

   random-route: true
 ```

 `random-route` enables behavior similar to Heroku's default of randomly-generating the host-part of the application URL's FQDN.
-Without that, Cloud Foundry will try and use the application name...which may be what you want, or may lead to collisions in a shared name space like we have with the free tier's top level applicaton domain.
+Without that, Cloud Foundry will try and use the application name...which may be what you want, or may lead to collisions in a shared name space like we have with the free tier's top-level application domain.

 Another thing I needed to do was effectively pin my Node and NPM versions.
 I had neglected that when initially deploying to Heroku, but this is a good idea for any production app lest deploying a build suddenly pull in unexpected (or expected but broken) dependencies.
-To do that, I simply added a couple lines to package.json ([see the full version](https://github.com/deadlysyn/chowchow/blob/master/package.json)):
+To do that, I simply added a couple lines to `package.json` ([see the full version](https://github.com/deadlysyn/chowchow/blob/master/package.json)):

 ```
 "engines": {